CIgrate: Automating CI Service Migration with Large Language Models: Introduction

 However, to our knowledge, no previous work has systematically evaluated the effectiveness of LLMs for CI migration tasks compared to {\prevapproach}.
-This report presents a study in which we propose {\approach}, a framework for automatically migrating CI configurations between Travis CI and GitHub actions, and vice versa.
-Unlike {\prevapproach}, which depends on predefined rules or examples, {\approach} will employ LLMs to enable bidirectional migration with minimal effort.
-We will perform multiple empirical analyses to a) measure the accuracy of LLM-generated outputs in both zero-shot, few-shot, and fine-tuned settings, 2) compare LLM-generated outputs with those of the state-of-the-art approach ({\prevapproach}) using similarity metrics, and 3) seek developer feedback on the quality and usability of the generated configurations through pull requests.
-By integrating quantitative analyses (e.g., similarity metrics) with qualitative assessments (i.e., developer feedback), and combining automated evaluation techniques with human judgment, our study adopts an empirical approach aimed at producing actionable insights for both researchers and practitioners in the software engineering community.
+This paper presents an empirical study in which we propose {\approach}, a framework for automatically migrating CI configurations between Travis CI and GitHub actions, and vice versa.
+Unlike {\prevapproach}, which depends on predefined rules or examples, {\approach} employs LLMs to enable two-way migration with minimal effort.
+We perform multiple empirical analyses to a) measure the accuracy of LLM-generated outputs in both zero-shot, few-shot, and fine-tuned settings, 2) compare LLM-generated outputs with those of the state-of-the-art approach ({\prevapproach}) using similarity metrics, and 3) evaluate practical deployment by submitting pull requests to active projects and measuring CI execution success rates.
+By integrating quantitative analyses (e.g., similarity metrics) with qualitative assessments (i.e., developer feedback), and combining automated evaluation techniques with human judgment, our study adopts an empirical approach that offers actionable insights for both researchers and practitioners in the software engineering community.

-To achieve this, we will use a curated dataset from Rzig et al.~\cite{rzig2024example}, containing real CI migrations between Travis CI and GitHub Actions.
-Our evaluation of {\approach} will integrate automated metrics (e.g., accuracy and similarity) with developer feedback to assess its accuracy and usability.
+To achieve this, we use a curated dataset from Rzig et al.~\cite{rzig2024cimig}, containing real CI migrations between Travis CI and GitHub Actions.
+Our evaluation of {\approach} integrates automated metrics (e.g., similarity and accuracy) with developer feedback to assess its accuracy and usability.
 This mixed-method approach helps to understand LLM performance in real migration scenarios and the trade-offs involved.
-Our findings aim to help CI practitioners design future LLM-based solutions and integrate them into CI workflows.
+Our findings help CI practitioners design future LLM-based solutions and integrate them into CI workflows.